buildo/avenger/docs/core/Caching.md

 # Caching

 Queries can be cached, using various strategies.
-Here’s the list of possible values:
+Here's the list of possible values:

 ```js
 const CacheMode = t.enums.of(['no', 'optimistic', 'manual'], 'CacheMode');
 ```

-Let’s take a closer look:
+Let's take a closer look:

 - `no`
   - the default cache strategy.
-Results for this query won’t be stored in cache.
+Results for this query won't be stored in cache.
 - `optimistic`
   - results are stored and always returned from cache
   - every time the query is executed, the `fetch` is performed again